RxSwiftCommunity/RxBinding/README.md

 pod 'RxBinding'
 ```

-If you want to use the operators in the all files of your project, just import with `@_expoerted`.
+With `@_expoerted import`, the operators can be used in the all file of the project.

 ```Swift
 @_exported import RxBinding